iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 }
 ```

-This will actually describe our terraform IaC, so our provider will be docker and the resources we want to run are `postgres:latest` and `rabbitmq:3-management` with some additional information like the ports and DB credentials.
+This will actually describe our `Terraform` IaC, so our provider will be Docker and the resources we want to run are `postgres:latest` and `rabbitmq:3-management` with some additional information like the ports and DB credentials.

 2. Now after we have described our IaC we want to initialize it using:
-   `terraform init` [command](https://developer.hashicorp.com/terraform/cli/commands/init), it will do a lot of cool stuff but let's assume it loads the above configuration and environment setup and validate it.
+   `terraform init` [command](https://developer.hashicorp.com/terraform/cli/commands/init), will do a lot of cool stuff but let's assume it loads the above configuration and environment setup and validate it.

 3. Once we have our IaC initialized, we can run them by using:
-   `terraform apply` [command](https://developer.hashicorp.com/terraform/cli/commands/apply), we should now see what it is actually performing, as for our case it will be something like the below:
+   `terraform apply` [command](https://developer.hashicorp.com/terraform/cli/commands/apply), we should now see what it is performing, as for our case it will be something like the below:

 ```text
 docker_image.postgres: Refreshing state... [id=sha256:11a95ab93cf5794c4bb89ae2b7269a4663cc6696756aca8a2ce4860105184f96postgres:latest]